MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-eclipse/azure-toolkit-for-eclipse-whats-new.md

 ### January 30, 2015
 The Azure Toolkit for Eclipse - January 2015 release includes the following enhancements:

-* **Support for IBM® WebSphere® Application Server Liberty Core**.
+* **Support for IBM&reg; WebSphere&reg; Application Server Liberty Core**.
 This release adds the IBM WebSphere Application Server Liberty Core to the list of supported application servers from which the toolkit is able to deploy to Azure.
 This latest addition expands the current list of application servers that are supported &quot;out-of-the-box&quot; by the Toolkit, which already included various versions of Tomcat, Jetty, JBoss and GlassFish.
 * **Inclusion of Application Insights SDK**.
 This newly-released client API library (v0.9.0) is now part of the Package for Azure Libraries for Java.
 * **Updated Package for Azure Libraries for Java**.
 This update includes Azure Libraries for Java v0.7.0 and Storage Client API v2.0.0, as well as the newly-released Application Insights SDK v0.9.0.